 What is the impact of cancer on psychological well-being?

-Cancer affects your body, but it affects your emotions and sense of self, too.
+Cancer affects your body, but it also affects your emotions and sense of self.
 Common feelings during this life-changing experience include anxiety, fear, hopelessness, and depression.
 Roles at home, school, and work can be affected.
-Additionally, the physical impacts of cancer, fear of disease recurrence, alteration of one’s identity, and perceived loss of control or certainty can also exacerbate any pre-existing mental health issues or stress.
+Additionally, the physical impacts of cancer, fear of disease recurrence, alteration of one’s identity, and perceived loss of control or certainty can also exacerbate any pre-existing mental health concerns or stress.

 Who can benefit from working with our Onco-psychologist at Center for CBT?

 Mental health care and additional emotional support can help patients, survivors, and their loved ones better manage and adjust to life post-cancer diagnosis.
 Center for CBT’s Onco-Psychologist, Dr. Kennedy Wong, provides psychotherapy to adult cancer patients, survivors, and their loved ones.
 Common areas of concern addressed in session include:

 Meaning-Centered Psychotherapy (MCPT) to help individuals experiencing feelings of despair and a loss of meaning in the context of their illness or while watching a loved one endure cancer diagnosis and treatment.
 A meaning-centered approach to treatment can help clients focus on the importance of creating, reconnecting with, experiencing, and sustaining meaning in the face of illness.

 Problem-solving and communication strategies for promoting adaptive coping and adjustment to the various stressors that impact patients, survivors, and their caregivers from diagnosis, to treatment, survivorship, or end-of-life.